EDGGUIDEIndoor Micronavigation to Enable Autonomy for the Visually Impaired

 “It’s hard to describe the many emotions I felt to be running again, independently, after so long,” Mike said.
 “The freedom—the autonomy—the huge boost to the quality of my life—to be able to go for a run, safely—all of these, and many other feelings, came rushing forward during my jog.

-“I’m very grateful for the support and mentoring that LGS has provided in this effort,” Mike added.
+“I’m very grateful for the support and mentoring that CACI has provided in this effort,” Mike added.
 “Technology is the true enabler of this and countless other advances for the millions of blind and visually impaired people that can add so much to our workforce, our nation, and each other’s lives.”